MamathaMurthyVanga/PII_masker/backend/README.md

-# 🛡️ PII Masker - FastAPI Backend, React Frontend
+# 🛡️ PII Masker - FastAPI Backend

 A FastAPI application that detects and masks Personally Identifiable Information (PII) from uploaded images using OCR and PII detection.